MicrosoftDocs/learn/learn-pr/azure/building-end-to-end-data-governance-master-data-stack-with-microsoft-purview-cluedin/includes/4-integrate-deployed-technologies.md

 ### Products.csv

 In this file, we have 10 rows of data containing 10 fictitious products.
 We have columns for a SKU, Name, and Size.
 As you look across the other Products.csv files from YellowSystems (under the YellowSystems folder), you notice that there's no Identifier that can be used to uniquely stitch the products together.
-That's why we need to use a fuzzy merging approach later in the exercise.
+The lack of a unique identifier, is why we need to use a fuzzy merging approach later in the exercise.

 :::image type="content" source="../media/navision-products-csv-sample-inline.png" alt-text="Screenshot of sample data in Products.csv." lightbox="../media/navision-products-csv-sample.png":::